gandhivivek96/BookStoreApp/README.md

 # BookStoreApp
-used mlab(Mongodb) for backend.right now all functionality is implemented (GET,PUT,POST,DELETE).
+used mlab(Mongodb) for backend.now all functionality are implemented (GET,PUT,POST,DELETE).